VLSI-EDA/PoC/README.md

 #### 7.7 In Xilinx Vivado (Synth and xSim)

-**The PoC-Library** has no full Vivado support, because of the incomplete VHDL-87 support in Vivados Synthesis tool.
+**The PoC-Library** has no full Vivado support, because of the incomplete VHDL-87 support in Vivado's synthesis tool.
 Especially the incorrect implementation of physical types causes errors in PoC's I/O modules.

 Vivado's simulator xSim is not affected.